1998 Winter Olympics opening ceremony: Children of Nagano Welcome the Athletes

 Giant straw Dōsojin, which appear in Shinto folklore in Ōoka village arrive in the stadium.
 150 primary school aged children, local participants of the "One School, One Country" initiative, arrive dressed as Yukinko, traditional straw winter coats and hats.
 After some dancing, the children take off their straw coats, showing knitted sweaters of country flags representing the 72 nations competing in these Winter Games.
 Each child will march with their country during the Parade of Nations, and will appear also during the lighting of the Olympic Flame.

-Japanese artist Ryoko Moriyama and primary school children perform "Ashita Koso Kodomotachi ga...", based upon When Children Rule the World from the 1996 Andrew Lloyd Webber musical Whistle Down the Wind.
-It is performed in both Japanese and English.
+Japanese artist Ryoko Moriyama joined the school children to perform a medley of two songs from the 1996 Andrew Lloyd Webber/Jim Steinman musical Whistle Down the Wind: the titular song and “When Children Rule the World”, sung in both Japanese and English.

 Parade of Nations

 2,302 athletes from 72 countries and regions participated in the competition, including 814 female athletes and 1488 male athletes.
-Both the number of participating delegations and the number of athletes participating in the competition were the most ever at the time.
-At this Olympics, Uruguay, Azerbaijan and Macedonia had their largest grouping in the history of the Winter Olympics.
+Both the number of participating delegations and the number of athletes participating in the competition were the most ever at the time.Three National Olympic Committees were sending delegations to compete in the Winter Olympics for the first time in history: Azerbaijan, North Macedonia and Uruguay.